 3. Don't let guests go hungry.

 Two words: hors d'oeuvres.
-Even if you plan on serving a full dinner at your reception, it's a good idea to have a few nibbles for your guests to nosh on while they wait for you and your new spouse to make your grand entrance -- lest your guests get bored and cranky.
-Mini empanadas, soup shooters, vegetable skewers, even fried macaroni and cheese balls are all great options (go for one-bite appetizers so guests can chat while they snack).
-Your guests will be refreshed from the ceremony -- and grateful for the sustenance.
+Even if you plan on serving a full dinner at your reception, it's a good idea to have a few nibbles for your guests to nosh on while they wait for you and your new spouse to make your grand entrance—lest your guests get bored and cranky.
+Mini empanadas, soup shooters, vegetable skewers, and even fried macaroni and cheese balls are all great options (go for one-bite appetizers so guests can chat while they snack).
+Your guests will be refreshed from the ceremony—and grateful for the sustenance.

 4. Plan an exit strategy.

 If you really want guests to be able to enjoy themselves at your reception, arrange for transportation to get them home safely afterward.
 Some couples choose to throw their reception in a hotel banquet hall and block off rooms for their guests, while others hire a shuttle service to run throughout the night.
 This extra consideration gives guests the freedom to relax (and drink) without worrying about getting home safely when the party wraps up.

 5. Consider your venue.

 Of course, your budget will be a huge factor in determining where you throw your wedding, but picking an interesting reception site can go a long way toward keeping guests entertained.
 Many science museums will let you rent out their exhibit areas, and zoos often have banquet spaces with the animals in full view.
 Even an otherwise bland reception space can be dressed up with dramatic décor or specialty entertainment (like a photo booth), so talk to your site manager about your options.

 6. Work your seating chart.